EngTrace: A Symbolic Benchmark for Verifiable Process Supervision of Engineering Reasoning: Experiments

 \subsection{Experimental Setup}

 We instantiate the benchmark by sampling 15 instances per symbolic template, each with a distinct random seed, creating a total of 1,350 test cases (90 templates $\times$ 15 instances) for each model.
 We evaluate all models under a unified decoding configuration: a low \texttt{temperature} of 0.2 to ensure deterministic outputs and a maximum token limit of 4,096 to allow for detailed reasoning.
 All models are evaluated in a zero-shot setting using a standardized prompt and output parsing pipeline; full implementation specifications are provided in~\autoref{sec:appendix_inference_prompt}.
+All models are evaluated in a closed-book, tool-free setting to isolate intrinsic reasoning ability; tool-augmented and retrieval-augmented evaluation are left as a separate future setting.